Ben Uzoh: Professional career

 In the summer of 2010, Uzoh earned Portsmouth Invitational Tournament All Third Team.

-After going undrafted in the 2010 NBA Draft, Uzoh signed a partially guaranteed contract with the New Jersey Nets of the National Basketball Association.
+After going undrafted in the 2010 NBA draft, Uzoh signed a partially guaranteed contract with the New Jersey Nets of the National Basketball Association.
 On January 5, 2011, Uzoh was given a guaranteed contract to play out the rest of the year in New Jersey.
 He was briefly assigned to the Springfield Armor of the NBA D-League, during the month of March 2011.

 In October 2011, he signed a one-year contract with Lokomotiv Kuban of the Russian League, but was released after playing just two games.

 On March 27, 2012, he signed a 10-day contract with the Toronto Raptors of the National Basketball Association.
-On April 16, 2012, the Raptors announced they had signed Ben Uzoh for the remainder of the 2011-2012 season.
+On April 16, 2012, the Raptors announced they had signed Ben Uzoh for the remainder of the 2011–2012 season.
 He recorded a triple-double on April 26, against the Nets, the first by a Raptor in eleven years.

 Uzoh joined the Denver Nuggets for their training camp in October 2012, but did not make the team's final roster.
 He was then acquired by the D-League team the Rio Grande Valley Vipers.
 However, on November 5, 2012, Uzoh was traded to the Armor for Tim Ohlbrecht.

 On October 31, 2013, Uzoh was acquired by the Tulsa 66ers in a trade involving the Iowa Energy and the Springfield Armor.
 On January 22, 2014, he was traded to the Canton Charge.
 On March 21, 2014, he was waived by the Charge due to a season-ending injury.

 Ben Uzoh went to Nigeria in 2015 where he signed on to play for the Lagos Islanders.

 On March 12, 2017, Uzoh signed with Belgian club Okapi Aalstar for the rest of the 2016–17 season.

 On February 10, 2018, he signed with Caballeros de Culiacan of the CIBACOPA league in Mexico.
+He earned league All-Star honors.

 On November 24, 2019, Uzoh signed with Paris Basketball of the LNB Pro B. On January 20, 2020, Paris Basketball and Uzoh jointly decided not to continue their collaboration.

 In April 2021, Uzoh signed with the Nigerian team Rivers Hoopers to play in the inaugural season of the Basketball Africa League (BAL).
 He scored the first-ever points in the BAL in the season opener against Patriots BBC.
 He also became the first ex-NBA player to play in the newly established competition.
 The Hoopers were eliminated in the regular season after two losses and one win, with Uzoh averaging a team-leading 14.7 points per game.

 In September 2021, Uzoh was on the roster of South African team Cape Town Tigers and helped the team win its first-ever national championship.
 He recorded 22 points, 5 rebounds and 5 assists in the championship game against Jozi Nuggets.

 On July 4, 2022, he signed with Marinos of the Venezuelan SuperLiga.